 To germinate sunflower seeds on a paper towel, wet the paper towel until it is damp (not soaking wet).
 Then, lay out the sunflower seeds so that they are separated (not touching).

-Be sure to keep the paper towel and seeds in a warm place, to encourage faster germination and higher germination rates.
+Be sure to keep the paper towel and seeds in a warm place.
+This encourages faster germination and higher germination rates.

 The only drawback of this method is that you will need to transplant the sprouted seeds into soil by hand, since they will soon need nutrients from the soil to grow and establish stronger roots.
 Be gentle when handling the tiny sprouted seedlings!